TheYogMehta/StrawVerse/README.md

 ## Installation

-### 💻 For Windows:
+### For Windows

 1. Go to [StrawVerse Releases](https://github.com/TheYogMehta/StrawVerse/releases).
 2. Download the setup file `StrawVerse.Setup.<version>.exe`.
 3. Run the installer to install the application, and enjoy!

-### 🐧 For Linux:
+### For Linux

 1. Go to [StrawVerse Releases](https://github.com/TheYogMehta/StrawVerse/releases).
 2. Download the AppImage `StrawVerse-<version>.AppImage` or the snap package.
 3. For AppImage: Make it executable using `chmod +x StrawVerse-<version>.AppImage` and run it.

-### 🍎 For Other OS (macOS, etc.):
+### For Other OS (macOS, etc.)

 - Pre-built binaries are not currently provided.
 You can run the application by cloning the repository, installing the dependencies, and running it locally.
 See the **[Build the Application](#build-the-application)** section below for step-by-step instructions.

 ## Usage

 1. Run the application (`StrawVerse.exe` on Windows, or `StrawVerse.AppImage` / Snap on Linux).
-2. Search through the anime or manga list and download what you like.
+2. **Search and Discover:** Use the unified Discover page to search across anime or manga, switching search modes with the header toggle slider.
-3. See progress in the downloads tab.
+3. **Stream or Read:** Select a title to watch instantly in the custom HTML5 video player, or read chapters in the built-in manga reader.
-4. Anime episodes will be downloaded in the folder where you have stored/run the executable (or in your configured download directory).
+4. **Synchronized Playback:** Jump to the **Watch Together** tab to host or join a synced watch room with friends.
-5. Manga chapters will be saved as `.cbz` files in your designated folder.
+5. **Bulk Download:** Select episodes/chapters from the detail view, choose your format (Sub/Dub/HSUB), and track queues in the Downloads tab.

 ## Videos